qnx-ports/build-files/ports/vsomeip/README.md

 chmod -R +x /data/home/qnxuser/bin/vsomeip_tests cd /data/home/qnxuser/bin/vsomeip_tests/test/network_tests

-# Only required for 3.4.10
-cp /data/home/qnxuser/vsomeip_tests/test/common/libvsomeip_utilities.so /data/home/qnxuser/lib
+cp /data/home/qnxuser/bin/vsomeip_tests/test/common/libvsomeip_utilities.so /data/home/qnxuser/lib
 ```

-We will use 2 devices for the tests: a QNX 7.1 target, and the host Linux PC.
+We will use 2 devices for the tests: a QNX target, and the host Linux PC.

 We will assume that TEST_IP_SLAVE is the ip address of the host Linux PC and that
-TEST_IP_MASTER is the ip address of the QNX 7.1 target.
+TEST_IP_MASTER is the ip address of the QNX target.

 ## Build vsomeip for your host PC